unicode-org/cldr/docs/site/index/downloads/cldr-43.md

 	- Many new likely subtag mappings were added, thanks to contributions from SIL.
 See [Likely \> Subtag](https://cldr-smoke.unicode.org/staging-dev/charts/43/delta/supplemental-data.html#Likely) for differences.
 - **Transforms**
 	- Aliases for certain Ethiopic transliterators were added.
-	- New *8* transliterators for Jpan, Khmr, Laoo, and Sinh scripts were added.
+	- New **test** transliterators for Jpan, Khmr, Laoo, and Sinh scripts were added.
 These are intended for testing, not for production (especially for Jpan scripts, which requires NLP for acceptable results).
 	- See [Transforms](https://www.unicode.org/cldr/charts/43/delta/supplemental-data.html#Transform) for the differences.
 - **Language Info**
 	- Preferred hours were changed for CW (Curaçao).